PaluMacil/dan2/README.md

 ## Generate

-When making changes that generate code, it can help to run `go get -u ./...` ro make sure deps of installed code are present.
+When making changes that generate code, it can help to run `go get -u ./...` to make sure deps of installed code are present.

 ### templ